Apple set to unveil its Netflix-like service on March 25, possibly with shows from HBO

 Nobody at Apple has breathed a word publicly yet.
 But plenty of people have theories.

-According to reports by Variety, CNBC, The Information and others, the service will include the original content Apple has greenlit and also will offer add-on video subscriptions so that members can watch their own bundle of video services in one place, similar to Amazon Prime Video and its Channels model.

-In addition, Bloomberg reported Apple is racing to finalize deals with networks like HBO, Showtime and Starz to license programming that'll supplement its original shows, which are mostly still in development.
+But it may also will offer add-on video subscriptions so that members can watch their own bundle of video services in one place, similar to Amazon Prime Video and its Channels model, according to reporters.
+In addition, Apple is racing to finalize deals with networks like HBO, Showtime and Starz to license a library of already-released content that'll supplement its original shows, the majority of which still in development and not ready to debut.
 (Note: Showtime is owned by CBS, the parent company of CNET.)

 Apple plans to launch the service in the US followed by an expansion to more than 100 countries, according to a report.